top-on/blueprint-python/README.md

     cookiecutter https://github.com/thorbenjensen/blueprint-python.git
     ```

-3. Install dependencies into a virtual environment with `Poetry`, then activate it:
+3. Install dependencies into a virtual environment with `Poetry`, then update and activate it:

     ```bash
     poetry install
+    poetry update
     poetry shell
     ```